Wrath of Man: Cast

+In addition, Andy García appears in a cameo role as FBI Agent King, musician Post Malone appears as a truck robber, comedian Rob Delaney also makes an appearance as Fortico's CEO, Blake Halls, Eli Brown appears briefly as Dougie, whose murder sets the plot in motion, additionally Alex Ferns, Niamh Algar and Tadhg Murphy appear respectively as Fortico guards "Sticky" John Williams, Dana Curtis, and Shirley Davies.

 Production

 Development

-It was announced in October 2019 that Guy Ritchie was writing and directing an English-language remake of the 2004 film Cash Truck, with Jason Statham set to star.
+In October 2019, Guy Ritchie was announced as writing and directing an English-language remake of the 2004 film Cash Truck, with Jason Statham set to star.
 Holt McCallany joined later in the month.
-Filming began in November between Los Angeles and London, with Scott Eastwood, Jeffrey Donovan, Laz Alonso, Josh Hartnett and Niamh Algar added to the cast, and Metro-Goldwyn-Mayer taking on U.S. domestic distribution for the film.
+Filming began in November between Los Angeles and London, with Scott Eastwood, Jeffrey Donovan, Laz Alonso, Josh Hartnett and Niamh Algar added to the cast, and Metro-Goldwyn-Mayer taking on distribution for the U.S., Latin America, Scandinavia, the Philippines and Hong Kong to the film.
 In January 2020, Raúl Castillo was added to the cast.

 Christopher Benstead, who previously worked with the director on The Gentlemen, composed the film score.
 Sony Classical released the soundtrack on May 7, 2021, coinciding with the film's release.

 Release

 The film was released internationally in several countries, beginning on April 22, 2021, including Russia and Australia.
 It was later released in the United States on May 7, 2021.
 The film was originally set for release in the United States on January 15, but was delayed due to the COVID-19 pandemic.
 It was later rescheduled for April 23, before being delayed two weeks later.
 The film was released in China on May 10.
 In the United Kingdom, the film was originally going to be released by the British arm of Lionsgate.
-However, the film was ultimately released straight to streaming as an Amazon Original on Prime Video on 10 December 2021.
+The film was ultimately released, though, straight to streaming as an Amazon Exclusive on Prime Video on 10 December 2021.

 The film was released on Blu-ray and DVD on July 13, 2021, by Warner Bros.
 Home Entertainment/Studio Distribution Services and MGM Home Entertainment, and was later released on Ultra HD Blu-ray on January 17, 2023 by Shout!
-Factory.
+Studios.
 The film was added to Paramount+ on March 23, 2022.